A Comprehensive BIM Strategy Document. The Problems with BIM Requirements.

 Overview

-The increase in BIM popularity has led to many building owners setting BIM requirements in their construction projects.
-Due to BIM being such a complex process, some parts of BIM are required by a lot of companies and other ones that are barely ever mentioned.
+The increase in popularity of BIM in general has led to many building owners setting BIM requirements in their construction projects.
+Due to the nature of BIM as a complex process, there are some parts of BIM that are required by a lot of companies, and other ones that are barely ever mentioned.

 The main purpose of BIM is to present a new level of collaboration that has massive potential for construction projects in all of their different iterations and stages.
-Understandably so, it’s more common for owners to require only a few parts of BIM and not the entire process to be realistic with the demands and the costs for the job.
+Understandably enough, it’s more common for owners to require some parts of BIM, and not the entire process, to be realistic with the demands and the costs for the job.

 To help with the understanding of the possible BIM requirements, we have to go over the basics of BIM as a whole.